Introduction

 Moderation

-Our chat rooms operate as a federation, with all decisions for each room being under the complete control of the room’s admins.
-While admins regularly work together to address problems, suggest improvements, and improve transparency; each room’s policies & procedures are enforced independently.
-All admins have the right to moderate their own rooms as they see fit.
+Our chat rooms operate as a federation, with all decisions for each room being under the complete control of the room’s stewards [the Signal app calls these “admins”].
+While stewards regularly work together to address problems, suggest improvements, and improve transparency; each room’s policies & procedures are enforced independently.
+All stewards have the right to moderate their own rooms as they see fit.

-If you’re experiencing an issue with an admin of a chat room, you’re encouraged to bring this to the Psychic Friends Network for mediation & resolution.
+If you’re experiencing an issue with an steward of a chat room, you’re encouraged to bring this to the Psychic Friends Network for mediation & resolution.

 Taking Action

-- Determine what action is appropriate, and identify the admin consensus required (details below).
+- Determine what action is appropriate, and identify the steward consensus required (details below).

-- Get consensus from admins, and take action(s), as required.
+- Get consensus from stewards, and take action(s), as required.

-- Post the final decision, and any / all actions taken, to the other admins of the chat room, or to the chat room itself, as appropriate.
+- Post the final decision, and any / all actions taken, to the other stewards of the chat room, or to the chat room itself, as appropriate.

-The following actions can be taken by any admin, at any time, in their chat room:
+The following actions can be taken by any steward, at any time, in their chat room:

 - Moving a conversation from the current chat room to a more appropriate chat room.

-- Warning a user that their actions go against these guidelines, and that further violations could evoke admin action.
+- Warning a user that their actions go against these guidelines, and that further violations could evoke action from the chat room’s stewards.

-- Minor edits to room name, description, or rules.
+- Minor edits to room name, description, or guidelines.

-All admins in a chat room must agree for the following actions to take place:
+All stewards in a chat room must agree for the following actions to take place:

-- Major edits to room name, description, or rules.
+- Major edits to room name, description, or guidelines.

 - Placing a member on probation (removal from the chat room for 24 hours or more).

-- Permanently banning a member from the chat.
+- Permanently banning a member from the chat room.

 48 hr Wait Period

-Sometimes, admins will include the membership of a chat room as part of the discussion making process for specific changes (e.g. room rules).
+Sometimes, stewards will include the membership of a chat room as part of the discussion making process for specific changes (e.g. room guidelines).

-When this occurs, the admins will typically post the proposed change to the room, and wait for a period of 48 hours.
-If, after 48 hours, there are no dissenting voices: the change is enacted.
+When this occurs, the stewards will typically post the proposed change to the room, and wait for a period of 48 hours.
+After that time has elapsed, if there are no dissenting voices: the change is enacted.

-If one-or-more members dissent: the admins and members will deliberate.
+If one-or-more members dissent: the stewards and members will deliberate further.
 Once a new solution is reached, it will once again be proposed – with the same 48 hour waiting period – before being enacted.

 Emergency Situation

-Rare circumstances may arise where an admin feels the need to act instantly – instead of waiting for consensus with other admins.
+Rare circumstances may arise where a chat room steward feels the need to act immediately – rather than forming consensus with other chat room stewards.

-Emergency actions are allowed by any admin, but please:
+Emergency actions are allowed by any stewards, but please:

 - Ensure that emergency action is absolutely warranted

-Please use this power sparingly.
-Violations of the Emergency Situation policy could result in admin privileges being revoked.
+Please use this sparingly.
+Violations of the Emergency Situation policy could result in steward privileges being revoked.